TaaS Price Down 4.6% Over Last Week (TAAS)

-TaaS (TAAS) traded 20.8% lower against the US dollar during the 24 hour period ending at 11:00 AM Eastern on July 18th.
-One TaaS coin can now be bought for about $0.84 or 0.00002241 BTC on popular exchanges.
-TaaS has a total market cap of $6.82 million and $762.00 worth of TaaS was traded on exchanges in the last 24 hours.
-During the last week, TaaS has traded 4.6% lower against the US dollar.
+TaaS (TAAS) traded 20.8% lower against the dollar during the one day period ending at 20:00 PM Eastern on July 23rd.
+One TaaS coin can currently be bought for about $0.84 or 0.00002241 BTC on popular exchanges.
+In the last seven days, TaaS has traded down 4.6% against the dollar.
+TaaS has a total market capitalization of $6.82 million and approximately $762.00 worth of TaaS was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.